-- Infection prevention is always one of our primary goals. - You received an antibiotic through your IV at the time of surgery, therefore will not need an oral antibiotic. - It is normal to have swelling, discomfort, some heat around the surgery site, a low-grade fever (<100 degrees), and clear/pink drainage. - Notify our office if you have marked and sudden increase in swelling, pain, or heat in the joint or white/yellow discharge or persistent fever > 100 degrees. - Clean the incisions daily with betadine, then allow to dry and cover with a clean, dry bandage.
+- Infection prevention is always one of our primary goals. - You received an antibiotic through your IV at the time of surgery, therefore will not need an oral antibiotic. - It is normal to have swelling, discomfort, some heat around the surgery site, a low grade fever (<100 degrees), and clear/pink drainage. - Notify our office if, after 24 hours, you have marked and sudden increase in swelling, pain, or heat in the joint or white/yellow discharge or persistent fever > 100 degrees after 325 mg of Tylenol. - Clean the incisions daily with betadine, allow to dry and cover with a clean, dry bandage